 |Leamington Cave||Cave||5.6 mi.
 Northeast of Central Hamilton||Bermuda|

-Guests can enjoy one of the many parks, as well as 4 botanical gardens in Hamilton.
+Visitors can experience one of the many parks, as well as 4 botanical gardens in Hamilton.

-The parks and gardens worth looking into are provided below.
+The parks and gardens worth looking into are listed in the following table.

 |Park||1.5 mi.
 Northwest of Downtown Hamilton|